nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/driver_examples/lpit/single_channel/example_board_readme.md

 Running the demo
 ================
-When the example runs successfully, you can see the similar information from the terminal as below but you can't see LED toggled on the board because there is no led connected on the MCIMX7ULP-EVK board .
+When the example runs successfully, you can see the similar information from the terminal as below.

 ~~~~~~~~~~~~~~~~~~~~~
 Starting channel No.0 ...